CareSource Health Insurance Review

 CareSource resources and features

-The biggest company perk is CareSource Life Services.
+The biggest company benefit CareSource offers is CareSource Life Services.
 Life Services helps CareSource members get access to services that help improve their quality of life.
 The program is free for qualifying CareSource members.

 The program is available in Georgia, Indiana and Ohio for CareSource members with Medicaid or marketplace health insurance plans.
 Georgia residents in the Planning for Healthy Babies program are also eligible.

-The CareSource website is extensive.
-It's easy to find information about the company's plans, availability and even what medications it covers.
+The CareSource website makes it easy to find information about the company's plans, availability and even what medications it covers.

-The company has a mobile app that is well rated.
+The company has a mobile app that is available on both Google Play and the Apple App Store.
 The app lets you access your ID card, find in-network doctors, check on the status of claims, make payments and review your benefits.
 Although the reviews are generally positive, some users complain about glitches.

 CareSource also partners with Fifth Third Bank to offer "Express Banking."
 The account has no monthly fees, minimum balances or overdraft charges.
 Mobile deposit is available, and you can get a debit card with the account.